 The Student Exchange Program offers students a variety of opportunities to study at partner institutions while gaining an understanding of different cultures, heritages, values and lifestyles found across borders.

 Exchange programs operate under formal agreements between the University of Toronto and partner universities abroad and in Canada.
-University of Toronto students who participate in exchange programs will pay full-time tuition and compulsory incidental fees to the University of Toronto.
+University of Toronto students who participate in exchange programs pay full-time tuition and compulsory incidental fees to the University of Toronto.
 Students can then study at one of the University of Toronto’s partner universities without paying tuition fees to the host university.

 Please note that many of the universities in countries where English is not the host country’s official language still offer many, if not all, courses in English.
 Notable examples include universities in Hong Kong, Singapore and Sweden.

 CIE also offers two- to four-month international summer research opportunities for qualified students.